Dear Working Wise,

 - The Career Information Hotline (1-800-661-3753 or 780-422-4266 in Edmonton) is staffed by professional career counsellors who can help you write your resumé, prepare a cover letter, find job opportunities, and market yourself to potential employers.

-- MyWorkQuest is a youth employment website for young Albertans who are graduating from school, looking for their first job, or planning their futures.
-The site offers helpful information on finding a job.
+- MyWorkQuest is a website for young Albertans who are graduating from school, looking for their first job, or planning their futures.
+The site offers helpful tips on finding a job.

-- The Canada-Alberta Job Bank has thousands of job postings that are searchable by community, industry and keyword.
-The site offers Job Match and Job Alert features that notify you when a new job is posted that fits your criteria.
-You can search for summer student jobs by using the Advanced Search function and checking "Alberta" and "Student and Youth Jobs".
+- The Canada-Alberta Job Bank has thousands of job postings that are searchable by community, position or employment group (such as student).
+The site also offers Job Match and Job Alert features that notify you when a new job is posted that fits your criteria.

 - Alberta Works social media sites give job seekers a place to find local employers who are hiring along with news about upcoming local job fairs.
 Employers can also post free job advertisements on these sites.

-- The Job Fairs page on the Alberta Human Services website lists all upcoming Government of Alberta sponsored jobs fairs.
+- This government Job Fairs page lists all upcoming Government of Alberta sponsored jobs fairs.

 - The Alberta government’s Summer Temporary Employment Program (STEP) supports students in gaining valuable work experience and skills.
 The program provides a wage subsidy to employers to hire students for summer jobs.